AI-Bassem/moviebot/README.md

 3. Activate conda environment with `conda activate moviebotapp`.

 # 🧑‍💻 Step 3: Build the MovieBot Application
-Like before, we will be using Streamlit to run our chat application.
-The code for this application is in the `/moviebot` folder of this repo.
 * Clone this repo to your local machine using `git clone`.
 * Install application dependencies with `pip install -r requirements.txt`.
 * Create a new `OCTOAI_API_TOKEN`.
 You can create new keys under "Settings" (the gear icon to the left) in the OctoAI dashboard.